-(b) Devise a regular grammar to generate the language over the alphabet $\{a, b, c\}$ consisting of all finite strings, such as ab, aabbb, aaaaab, abc, aabbbc, that consist of one or more occurrences of the character a, followed by one or more occurrences of the character b, optionally followed by a single occurrence of the character c.
+10. (a) Give the definition of a finite state acceptor that accepts (or determines) the language over the alphabet $\{a, b, c\}$ consisting of all finite strings, such as ab, aabbb, aaaaab, abc, aabbbc, that consist of one or more occurrences of the character a, followed by one or more occurrence of the character b, optionally followed by a single occurrence of the character c.

-(c) Give the definition of a finite state acceptor that accepts (or determines) the language described in (b).
 You should specify the states of the machine, the start state, the finishing state or states, and the transition table that defines the machine.